donald-e-boyce/DREAM3D/Documentation/ReferenceManual/Filters/CoreFilters/RawBinaryReader.md

 ### Dimensions ###

-This tells the program the number of elements in each of the 3 major dimension axis.
+This tells the program the number of elements in each of the 3 major dimension axis for a created VolumeDataContainer (and it's Cell Attribute Matrix).
 For example a 2D Image that is 512 pixels wide by 384 pixels high would have values of:

 | X | Y | Z |
 |---|---|---|